benhoyt/scandir/README.rst

 http://benhoyt.com/

-File bug reports or feature requests at the GitHub project page:
+File bug reports for the version in the Python 3.5 standard library `here <https://docs.python.org/3.5/bugs.html>`_, or file bug reports or feature requests for this module at the GitHub project page:

 https://github.com/benhoyt/scandir